-We found that the client had an ecommerce site for selling several type of alcoholic beverages, and was built on Magento.
-The site had low organic traffic and was currently ranking 3rd onwards on the Google search engine pages.
+We found that the client was selling several types of alcoholic beverages, and was built on Magento.
+Their site had low organic traffic and was currently ranking 3rd onwards on the Google search engine pages.

 The client wanted to rank higher on their ‘product names’ and also gave us a list of suggested products to target for SEO.

 They also shared the name of their key competitor.

 We initially needed some data to compare our final results.
 So BEFORE making any SEO changes, we performed a few site ranking tests to get the current status of the client’s website.